Mason ironstone Enamel transfer decorated jugs in the chinoiserie taste second quarter-19thC

 There is evidence that enamels were made in England during the earlier part of the eighteenth century.
 A ‘General Description of all Trades’, published in 1747, states that "Enamelling is a curious art, and not much labour but that of laying and painting colours, plain or in figures, on metal.
 The masters in this way are not many . . ."
 Contemporary trade journals refer to "toy-makers" in the Midlands but there is no means of identifying individual workshops or any examples which could be attributed to this early date.
 Judging by the 1747 reference quoted, the art of enameling had as yet acquired a poor reputation.
 It was not until the founding of the Battersea factory in 1753 that enameling on copper achieved any aesthetic significance in England.

-Until some thirty years ago, collectors of English enamels were content to divide them into two classes, Battersea and Bilston.
+Until some forty years ago, collectors of English enamels were content to divide them into two classes, Battersea and Bilston.
 All fine enamels, including those with colored grounds, were indiscriminately attributed to Battersea, while all the inferior patch boxes, bearing such inscriptions as ‘A gift from Brighton’, were left for Bilston.
 In 1924 the publication of the Schreiber Collection Catalogue in the Victoria and Albert Museum brought about a new evaluation of the enamels made in the South Staffordshire town of Bilston.
 Although it then became clear that many of the fine enamels, notably those with the rich colored grounds, could no longer be attributed to Battersea, yet the prejudice against the term Bilston or Staffordshire has persisted until this day and the term "Old English" is frequently used to indicate the post-Battersea productions.
 The subject is complicated by the fact that there must have been many small enameling shops in London as well as in the Midlands which were set up either before the Battersea factory closed down or shortly after and whose work is very difficult to identify.
 Moreover, many copper plates used at Battersea for transfer printing were evidently bought by the Midlands workshops on the failure of the Battersea factory, and the decorators themselves probably moved on to work in other towns.

 English enamels of the eighteenth century can be divided into four main groups: Battersea enamels, which are considered in detail here; the Midlands enamels, made mostly in Bilston but also in Wednesbury and Birmingham; Liverpool enamels, apparently all transfer-printed; and what can be described as Hausmaler enamels, made by independent enamelers working in a small way in their own workshops.